-- Person sold, hired, bartered, lent, transferred, gave electric weapon/device, or a dangerous weapon to a person of unsound mind.
+- A person sold, hired, bartered, lent, transferred, gave electric weapon/device, or a dangerous weapon to a person of unsound mind.

-- Person knowingly or willfully transferred a firearm to minor without permission of the parent or guardian of minor.
+- The person knowingly or willfully transferred a firearm to minor without permission of the parent or guardian of minor.

 - Person knowingly or willfully sold firearm to minor.

 A “weapon” is any dirk, knife, metallic knuckles, slungshot, billie, tear gas gun, chemical weapon or device, or other deadly weapon except a firearm or a common pocketknife, plastic knife, or blunt-bladed table knife.

 “Deadly weapon” is any object other than a firearm that will likely cause death or great bodily harm if used in the ordinary and usual manner contemplated by its design and construction.
 An object not designed to inflict bodily harm may nonetheless be a “deadly weapon” if the defendant knew that the object would be used or threatened to be used in a manner likely to cause death or great bodily harm.

 A “dangerous weapon” is any object [other than an ordinary pocketknife] that is readily capable of inflicting death or great bodily harm if used in the ordinary manner contemplated by its design and construction.

 An object not designed to inflict bodily harm [other than an ordinary pocketknife] may nonetheless be a “dangerous weapon” if the defendant knew that the object would be used or threatened to be used in a manner likely to inflict death or great bodily harm.